nemtsov/sprockets4j/README.markdown

 ## Why port?

-Two reasons:

-1. Sometimes, when the stars are aligned to form a magical **J** in the sky, and the northern winds keep the java-hacker or two awake at night, an awesome Java project is born.
-Sprockets4j will gently and passionately care for the JS and CSS assets of those projects.

-2. To learn Ruby.
-I strongly believe that the best way to learn anything is to truly **need the knowledge** that you're trying to acquire.
-Porting requires full understanding of the code, and thus creates that need, essential for learning the language.
+To learn Ruby.
+I strongly believe that the best way to learn anything is to need the knowledge.
+Porting requires good understanding of the code, and thus creates that need, essential for learning the language.

 ## Original project info